kevintruong/til/Process/Processes,-Part-1:-Introduction.md

 ![https://i.imgur.com/pl6K5cF.png][memory layout]

 When a process starts, it gets its own address space.
 Meaning that each process gets :
-* **A Stack**.
+-**A Stack**.
 The Stack is the place where automatic variable and function call return addresses are stored.
 Every time a new variable is declared, the program moves the stack pointer down to reserve space for the variable.
 This segment of the stack is Writable but not executable.
 If the stack grows too far -- meaning that it either grows beyond a preset boundary or intersects the heap -- you will get a stackoverflow most likely resulting in a SEGFAULT or something similar.
 **The stack is statically allocated by default meaning that there is only a certain amount of space to which one can write**

-* **A Heap**.
+-**A Heap**.
 The heap is an expanding region of memory.
 If you want to allocate a large object, it goes here.
 The heap starts at the top of the text segment and grows upward (meaning sometimes when you call `malloc` that it asks the operating system to push the heap boundary upward).
 This area is also Writable but not Executable.
 One can run out of heap memory if the system is constrained or if you run out of addresses (more common on a 32bit system).

-* **A Data Segment** This contains all of your globals.
+-**A Data Segment** This contains all of your globals.
 This section starts at the end of the text segment and is static in size because the amount of globals is known at compile time.
 There are two areas to the data usually the **IBSS** and the **UBSS** which stand for the initialized basic service set and the uninitialized data segment respectively.
 This section is Writable but not Executable and there isn't anything else too fancy here.
-* **A Text Segment**.
+-**A Text Segment**.
 This is, arguably, the most important section of the address.
 This is where all your code is stored.
 Since assembly compiles to 1's and 0's, this is where the 1's and 0's get stored.
 The program counter moves through this segment executing instructions and moving down the next instruction.
 It is important to note that this is the only Executable section of the code.
 If you try to change the code while it's running, most likely you will segfault (there are ways around it but just assume that it segfaults).
-* Why doesn't it start at zero?
+-Why doesn't it start at zero?
 It is outside the [scope](https://en.wikipedia.org/wiki/Address_space_layout_randomization) of this class but it is for security.

 ## Process ID (PID)